Oshanotter/test/readmeTest/nds.md

 4. Once in the Quick Menu, tap on "On-Screen Overlay" then "Overlay Preset".
 Navigate to the overlay that you want and select it.

+> [!IMPORTANT]
-5. Back in the "On-Screen Overlay" menu, turn off "Auto-Scale Overlay".
+> For this overlay to display properly, follow these extra steps.
+Back in the "On-Screen Overlay" menu, turn off "Auto-Scale Overlay".

-6. Finally, back in the Quick Menu, tap on "Overrides" then tap "Save Core Overrides".
+5. Finally, back in the Quick Menu, tap on "Overrides" then tap "Save Core Overrides".